Additional Classes

 Ethics Courses

 All Upper School students will take classes that examine the ethics beyond the demands of the academic day.
-These classes are offered to teach students real-life skills and knowledge and to consider the ethical dilemmas we all face in everything from finance to time management.
+These classes are offered to teach students real-life skills and knowledge and to consider the ethical dilemmas one faces in everything from finance to time management.
 Ethics courses are targeted for students’ developmental needs and last one semester.

 Ninth grade students will take a full semester of the Ethics of Relationships and Sexuality and another full semester of Digital Ethics.
 Both courses examine the decision students are faced with in personal relationships that play out online and in person.